Reproductive success: Humans

 Some research has suggested that historically, women have had a far higher reproductive success rate than men.
 Dr. Baumeister has suggested that the modern human has twice as many female ancestors as male ancestors.

 Males and females should be considered separately in reproduction success for their different limitations in producing the maximum amount of offspring.
 Females have limitations such as gestation time (typically 9 months), then followed by lactation which suppresses ovulation and her chances of becoming pregnant again quickly.
-In addition, a females ultimate reproductive success is limited due to ability to distribute her time and energy towards reproducing.
+In addition, a female's ultimate reproductive success is limited due to ability to distribute her time and energy towards reproducing.
 Peter T. Ellison states, "The metabolic task of converting energy from the environment into viable offspring falls to the female, and the rate at which she can produce offspring is limited by the rate at which she can direct metabolic energy to the task" The reasoning for the transfer of energy from one category to another takes away from each individual category overall.
 For example, if a female has not reached menarche yet, she will only need to be focusing her energy into growth and maintenance because she cannot yet place energy towards reproducing.
 However, once a female is ready to begin putting forth energy into reproduction she will then have less energy to put towards overall growth and maintenance.

 Females have a constraint on the amount of energy they will need to put forth into reproduction.
 Since females go through gestation they have a set obligation for energy output into reproduction.
 Males, however, do no have this constraint and therefore could potentially put forth more offspring as their commitment of energy into reproduction is less than a females.
 All things considered, men and women are constrained for different reasons and the number of offspring they can produce.
 Males contrastingly are not constrained by the time and energy of gestation or lactation.
 Females are reliant on the genetic quality of their mate as well.
 This refers to sperm quality of the male and the compatibility of the sperms antigens with the females immune system.
 If the Humans in general, consider phenotypic traits that present their health and body symmetry.
 The pattern of constraints on female reproduction is consistent with human life-history and across all populations.

 A difficulty in studying human reproductive success is its high variability.
 Every person, male or female, is different, especially when it comes to reproductive success and also fertility.
 Reproductive success is determined not only by behavior (choices), but also physiological variables that cannot be controlled.

+In human males of advanced age (≥40 years), infertility is associated with a high prevalence of sperm DNA damage as measured by DNA fragmentation.
+DNA fragmentation was also found to be inversely correlated with sperm motility.
+These factors likely contribute to reduced reproductive success by males of advanced age.